Lets talk about resume mills because there is one which states it operates in of Adelaide but is based interstate (they’ve black hatted Google Maps).

 They call these packages something like, ‘the diamond package’, ‘the gold package’ or ‘the silver package.’
 Often, they’re the same thing: a resume, a cover letter and a LinkedIn site.

-Their business often has the name of the city in their title such as Resumes Adelaide or Adelaide CV, even though they may be operating 1000 kilometres away.
+The business often has the name of the city in their title such as Resumes Adelaide or Adelaide CV, even though they may be operating 1000 kilometres away.

 They know nothing about the local employment conditions.
 They know nothing about new businesses being established or current events in Adelaide or South Australia.

 Even their websites have spelling and grammar mistakes.
 One can’t spell the words ‘professional’ or ‘privacy’.
+It’s like burning $100 notes.

 Many of their Google reviews are written by employees or friends of employees.
 Their reviews are old and every now and then an angry client will leave a stinging review such as: